ReviewMyContract.aiReview My Contract

 Liability caps take many forms, and the structure of the cap matters as much as the dollar amount.
 Different cap formulations produce dramatically different outcomes depending on the contract's value, duration, and the timing of a claim.

 Fixed Dollar Amount.
 A fixed dollar cap — "$50,000" or "$100,000" — provides certainty but may be arbitrary relative to the actual contract value.
 A $50,000 cap in a $500,000 engineering contract is very different from a $50,000 cap in a $25,000 consulting engagement.
 Fixed dollar caps work well when both parties understand the realistic exposure and have calibrated the number to actual risk.
-They work poorly when set far below realistic downside risk or when contract value scales over time while the cap remains static.

-The critical variable in this formulation is the look-back period.
+Fees Paid in Prior Period.
+The "fees paid in the prior 3/6/12 months" formulation is the most common cap structure in technology and services contracts.
+Under this structure, a new client who has paid $5,000 under a SaaS contract has a maximum recovery of $5,000 — even if a data breach caused $500,000 in regulatory fines and client notification costs.
+The critical variable is the look-back period.
 A "fees paid in the prior 3 months" cap versus a "fees paid over the life of the contract" cap can differ by an order of magnitude.
 Three months of fees on a $120,000/year SaaS contract is $30,000; twelve months is $120,000; the full contract value over three years could be $360,000.
-Always negotiate the longest look-back period you can, up to "total fees paid under this Agreement."
+Always negotiate the longest look-back period you can.

 Cap TypeExampleClaimant-Favorable?Notes